 The first step in the management of allergic disease is identifying the allergen/s causing the problem.
-In some cases, the allergen/s may be obvious.
-However in other cases, it may require medical evaluation using proven investigational tools.
-Once the allergen/s are identified, steps can be taken to limit exposure to the causative allergen(s).
+In some cases this may be obvious.
+Others may require medical evaluation using proven investigational tools.
+Once the allergen/s are identified, steps can be taken to minimise the risk of exposure.

 Keeping a record of symptoms is important

-Diagnosing an allergy can be quite a difficult process, requiring considerable medical expertise, since the symptoms may often be similar to other conditions.
+Diagnosing an allergy requires considerable medical expertise, since the symptoms may often be similar to other conditions.
 For instance, many people suffer from a repeated sore throat and runny nose which they think is a recurrent cold, when in fact they may be suffering from allergic rhinitis (hay fever).
 Allergy may be responsible for other conditions such as asthma, upset stomach and skin rashes.

 - Do your symptoms occur when you are inside the house, outside the house or both inside and outside?